ouspg/CompSec-return-templates/Lab4Template/README.md

     My assembly program
     ```
 * Describe each line(purpose) of assembly code.
 You can make this by adding comments to source.
-* Does x86 instruction set has advantages over x64 in some cases?
 * Describe how did you turn your assembly code to shellcode
 * Add the results of it by showing shellcode and provide screenshot of situation, where you tested the execution of it, and it worked.